 He has also published a completely revised edition of his 1982 history of the Spanish Civil War, with a great deal of new material from Spanish sources and foreign archives.
 This came out in Spain in September 2005 as La guerra civil española where it became the No.1 Bestseller and received the La Vanguardia prize for non-fiction.
 It appeared in English in spring, 2006, as The Battle for Spain – The Spanish Civil War 1936-1939.
 It has been a top ten bestseller in eight countries.

 D-Day – The Battle for Normandy, published in June 2009, has been a No 1 Bestseller in seven countries, including the UK and France, and in the top ten in another eight countries.
-It has received the Prix Henry Malherbe in France and the Westminster Medal from the Royal United Services Institute.
+It has received the Prix Henry Malherbe in France and the Duke of Westminster Medal from the Royal United Services Institute.
+His next book, The Second World War, published in June 2012, has been a No 1 bestseller in Britain and four other countries, and a bestseller in another five.

 Antony Beevor was made a Chevalier de l’Ordre des Arts et des Lettres by the French government in 1997 and in 2008 was awarded the Order of the Cross of Terra Mariana by the President of Estonia.
-He was elected a Fellow He was made a Fellow of the Royal Society of Literature in 1999.
+He was elected a Fellow He was made a Cheavlier of the Royal Society of Literature in 1999.
 He was the 2002-2003 Lees-Knowles lecturer at Cambridge.
 In 2003, he received the first Longman-History Today Trustees’ Award.
-He is also Visiting Professor at the School of History, Classics and Archaeology at Birkbeck College, University of London and at the University of Kent.
+He is also Visiting Professor at the University of Kent.
 In September 2003, he succeeded Philip Pullman as Chairman of the Society of Authors and handed over to Helen Dunmore in September, 2005.
-He has received honorary degrees of Doctor of Letters from the University of Kent, the University of Bath and the University of East Anglia.
-He was a judge of the British Academy Book Prize and the David Cohen Prize in 2004, and is a member of the Samuel Johnson Prize steering committee, the Writers Council of the American Library in Paris and the Council of the Society of Authors.
-In 2014 he was awarded the Pritzker Prize for Lifetime Achievement in Military Literature.
+He has received honorary degrees of Doctor of Letters from the University of Kent, the University of Bath, and the University of East Anglia.
+He was a judge of the British Academy Book Prize and the David Cohen Prize in 2004.
+He is a member of the Samuel Johnson Prize steering committee, the Council of the Society of Authors and of the Writers Council for the American Library in Paris.
 He is married to the writer and biographer Artemis Cooper and they have a daughter Nella and a son Adam.

 See Gallery for more images.

-By John E Fry: click here for a high resolution image
+By John Fry: click here for a high resolution image